tiagolvsantos/quick_alerts/README.md

-# Stock Alert System
+# Financial assets alerts system

 This is a stock alert system written in Python.
 It allows users to set alerts for specific stocks and notifies them when the stock reaches a certain level or hits a new all-time high or low.

 ## Features

-1. Add alert: Users can add a new alert for a specific stock.
+1. **Add alert**: This option allows you to add a new alert.
-2. Run alerts: The system checks all alerts and notifies the user if any stock has reached the alert level.
-3. Delete all alerts: Users can delete all alerts.
+2. **Run alerts**: This option runs all the existing alerts.
+3. **Delete type alerts**: This option deletes alerts of a specific type.
-4. Delete alerts for a stock: Users can delete all alerts for a specific stock.
+4. **Delete alerts for a symbol**: This option deletes all alerts associated with a specific symbol.
-5. Print all alerts: The system prints all alerts to the console.
+5. **Print symbol alerts**: This option prints all alerts associated with a specific symbol.
-6. Create alerts for new all-time highs: The system creates alerts for all S&P 500 stocks when they reach a new all-time high.
+6. **Create alerts for new highs/lows**: This option creates alerts for new highs or lows.
-7. Create alerts for new all-time lows: The system creates alerts for all S&P 500 stocks when they reach a new all-time low.
-8. Create alerts 50 DMA crossing
-9. Exit: Exit the application.
+7. **Create alerts 50 DMA**: This option creates alerts for 50-day moving averages.
+8. **Create alerts BBbands outside bands**: This option creates alerts for Bollinger Bands outside the bands.
+9. **Create alerts RSI**: This option creates alerts for Relative Strength Index (RSI).
+10. **Exit**: This option allows you to exit the application.

 ## How to Run
+- If you want to run alerts on telegram:
   - Set telegram_bot_token and telegram_chat_id as environment vars on your system
 - To run this application, navigate to the directory containing the `main.py` file in your terminal and type `python main.py`.

 ### Command-Line Arguments